Modern Luxury in the Realm of Norwegian Folklore

 Urban & Rural Ending

-Our capital has always been a city close to nature, and since the new Snøhetta designed opera House put us on the world’s architectural radar in 2008, the city has continued to become increasingly interesting for both green and urban visitors with recent additions such as the futurist Deichman Library and the new Munch museum along the fjord line.
+Norway’s capital city is a modern metropolis embedded between extensive forests and sparkling fjord waters.
+Since the new Snøhetta-designed Opera House put Oslo on the world’s architectural radar in 2008, the city has continued to attract cosmopolitan visitors with recent additions such as the futuristic Deichman Library and the MUNCH museum.

-Today, we invite you out for a city walk with a local insider who will give you a rather different introduction to Oslo than that of the average tourist.
-With a focus on sustainable architecture and design, and through real examples, you will gain insight in why architecture and design is important when you create a capital.
+Today, we invite you on a city walk with a local insider who will give you a somewhat different perspective on Oslo from that of the average tourist.
+You will see the importance of architecture and design in developing a capital city, with a focus on real examples.
 Your walk will include a guided tour of the brand new National Museum.

-Let us recommend one of our favourite restaurants in town, or even better; step on the train for a rural grand finale.
+We can also recommend one of our favourite restaurants in town.
+Even better: board a train for a rural grand finale.

-Experience passionate animal welfare and top quality ecological produce at one of our favourite farms, just 45 minutes from the city.
-Get dressed up in clean farmers’ overalls, perfect for cow-cuddling, and help with milking the cows, whose produce is delivered to some of Norway's top restaurants.
-Visit the dairy, sample fresh Nyr cheese – Norway’s answer to labneh.
-And most importantly, absorb some knowledge about ecological farming, including farmer Hans Arild’s touching mother and calf philosophy.
+Experience passionate animal welfare and top quality organic produce at one of our favourite farms, just 45 minutes from the city.
+Put on clean farm overalls and lend a hand milking the cows, who supply some of Norway's top restaurants.
+In the dairy, sample fresh Nyr cheese – Norway’s answer to labneh.
+Best of all, hear farmer Hans Arild explain his heartwarming philosophy of mother-and-calf.

 Day 12 of 12

-Insider Tips: If it is more convenient for you to arrive and depart from Bergen, this journey can be made to start and end in the West!
+Insider Tips: If it is more convenient for you to arrive and depart from Bergen or the west of Norway, this journey can be tailored to start and end there instead.

 Personalize and book the Modern Luxury In The Realm Of Norwegian Folklore journey